pvtnator/SuccubusQuestEN/README.md

    Now patch the game again.
 6. After updates, apply the patches the same way.
 No need to delete the game or anything, normally at least.

-Note that as things are, this won't modify your saves, and your saves contain some strings, which would lead to discrepency and then bugs.
+Note that as things are, this won't modify your saves, and your saves contain some strings, which leads to some bugs.
-In other words, it's best to start a new save after applying this mod, although it may work to certain extent, or you could manually modify your saves to match.
+In other words, it's best to start a new save after applying this mod, but as far as I know, the bugs should be minor in this case.
 Note also that when you load a save, the current map is loaded from the save and changes won't be applied until you re-enter that map.